aio-libs/aiohttp/docs/glossary.rst

       A concept reflects the HTTP **path**, every resource corresponds to *URI*.

-      May have an unique name.
+      May have a unique name.

       Contains :term:`route`\'s for different HTTP methods.